All Episodes

 You're in New York, right?

-Thanks for sticking out uh standing up, and I think this case needs to be made.
+And I think this case needs to be made.

-And you know, one one last thought.
+And, you know, one last thought.

-We lost fifty-eight thousand men in in Vietnam, our national treasure, over five thousand in Iraq and Afghanistan.
+We lost 58,000 men in Vietnam, our national treasure, over 5,000 in Iraq and Afghanistan.

 Many more come back without legs and their faces and arms are blown off.

-And uh I'm just sitting here thinking, how many times are we going to allow politicians to not finish the job and politicize war?
+And I'm just sitting here thinking, how many times are we going to allow politicians to not finish the job and politicize war?

 And if we don't have any business winning wars anymore, I don't want to fight them.

-It's not fair to ask you guys to go fight only to have it politicized and then have us pull out early, and then all the gains and all the sacrifice ends up for nothing.
+It's not fair to ask you guys to go fight only to have it politicized and then have us pull out early.

-Do you feel I can tell you I can tell you, Sean, before I went to Afghanistan, I went to Iraq and I was in Fallujah.
+I can tell you, Sean, before I went to Afghanistan, I went to Iraq and I was in Fallujah.

-I was in Fallujah for six months, and we killed hundreds of terrorists, but we also lost lots of life.
+I was in Fallujah for six months and we killed hundreds of terrorists, but we also lost lots of life.

 And we fought every day in that city.